Modal

 </Modal>

-The following actions qualify as attempts to dismiss:
+Modal considers the following actions as attempts to dismiss:

-The inner content is commonly form elements: some inputs and a submit button.
+The inner content is commonly form elements: inputs and a submit button.

 defaults